Back to blog

 PillarIn practice

-Organize and planBuild Projects and Canvases where pins stay linked in context, so plans, decisions, and workstreams live in one complete picture
+Organize and planBuild projects and canvases where pins stay linked in context, so plans and decisions sit in one complete picture

 Who is it for?

-• People tired of slide decks and docs that never match the live data.
+• Anyone tired of slide decks and docs that never match the live data.

 What Pindown is not (so expectations stay honest)

-• Not a replacement for your whole email/calendar stack by default.
+• Not a replacement for your whole email and calendar stack.

-Create a few different pins—for example a short Markdown brief, one chart, and one table—then add them into the format you need: a page, canvas, showcase, project, or pinboard.
-Then Ask AI a question that references those pins.
+From /home, ask for a few pins in one prompt, for example a short Markdown brief, one chart, and one table.
+Drop them on a pinboard, then Ask AI a question that references those pins.

 How is this different from Notion or Google Docs?

-Those tools excel at documents.
+Those tools are great at documents.
 Pindown is built around typed pins, visual formats, and an app-wide agent.
-A pin can live in pages, showcases, projects, canvases, or pinboards—so you update the pin once instead of duplicating the same information everywhere.
+A pin lives in pages, pinboards, projects, canvases, or pitches, so you update it once instead of duplicating the same information everywhere.

 Can I use it solo?

-Yes—Pindown is especially useful when you are starting solo because you get one place to organize, create, monitor, and share content.
-Instead of managing multiple apps, your context stays in one workspace as structured pins the agent can access, connect, and reuse as your work grows.
+Yes.
+Starting solo, you get one place to create, organize, monitor, and share, so your context stays in one workspace as your work grows.

 Where do I go deeper?